AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson1.rst

 reasonably fast computer it should take a minute or less to do the 25 analyses after which the computations stop.

-.. note:: If you turn off the model view, the computation should speed up .
+.. note:: If you turn off the model view, the computation should speed up.

  Congratulations!
 You have completed your first parameter study.
 Let us investigate the result.